nand-n/gopher/README.md

 5. Pointer Semantics when interfacing with other code

    - If you're interfaciing with other code (like a library or a system call) you might need to use ponter semantics .

+- "The Majority of bugs that we gets in software have to do with the mutation of memory " --> Bill Kenedy